Brighton94/piml-in-metal-am/README.md

 # Physics-Informed Machine Learning for Metal AM

-This project uses physics-informed machine learning models and Vision Transformers for segmentation of additive manufacturing data. **Since the project is ongoing, this repo currently serves as an MLOps for Research template.**
+This project uses physics-informed machine learning models and Vision Transformers for segmentation of additive manufacturing data. **Since the project is ongoing, this repo currently serves as a template for 'MLOps for Research.'**

 ## Setup Instructions